rhezab/smile/docs/timeline.md

 })
 ```

-The subtimeline can contain any number of routes.
+The sub-timeline can contain any number of routes.
 Any routes contained in a subtimeline get added to the main router.
 Initially, the `next` and `prev` meta fields for each subtimeline route automatically point to the routes that come directly before and directly after the subtimeline.
 For example, in the router above, both task 1 and task 2 will have `next` set to the `/debrief` route, and `prev` set to the `/exp` route.

 However, these meta fields are changed when the [timeline stepper](#timelinestepper)'s `next()` function is used to enter the subtimeline.
 When the subtimeline is identified as the next step in the timeline (for example, when the next button is pressed on the `/exp` route), the subtimeline's routes are shuffled and the `next` and `prev` meta fields are configured accordingly (e.g., the `next` field for task 2 points to task 1, if task 2 comes first in the shuffled subtimeline).